hfeng95/cottonbot-public/README.md

 `PRIV_ID` with channel ID if you want cottonbot to run only on a specified channel.

+For TTS features, you need FFmpeg.
+See [here](https://www.ffmpeg.org/) for more info.
+Place `ffmpeg.exe` in the main folder.

 ### Training
 To extract data from the message history of a Discord channel, cottonbot must have access to the channel.